Codecademy/docs/content/discrete-math/concepts/proofs/proofs.md

   - 'paths/computer-science/'
 ---

-**Proofs** is a concept of Discete Mathematics used to verify the truthfulness and validity of statements.
+**Proofs** is a concept of Discrete Mathematics used to verify the truthfulness and validity of statements.
 Proofs use logical reasoning to establish the certainty of mathematical claims, playing a crucial role in advancing the field of mathematics.
 Proofs help in solving the problem partially or completely.

 ## Conjecture